systemcarl/weblog/articles/about-me.md

 which were enlightening practice in leadership and project management.

 Since finishing my work on the MRKTBOX project, I have continued studying,
-    researching, and experimenting to be able to build this weblog, here, from the ground up.
+    researching, and experimenting,
+culminating in the process of building this weblog, here.
 My goal is to create a prototype for an open-source, modular, extensible, maybe
     federated, blogging service.
 I am also writing programming guides, professional tips, and other articles